-Red Pens are Howard W. Hamilton III and Laura F. Bennet.
+Red Pens are Howard W. Hamilton III, former member of The Busy Signals, and Laura F. Bennet.
 The duo met when a friend introduced them to work on an art project.
-Their unique sound and ambitious schedule of weekly shows has made them one of the most talked about bands in the Twin Cities.
+Red Pens are best known for their energetic and unpredictable live shows.

 Dr. Dog has graced The Current studios with their presence twice so far, and each time the band has perfectly showcased their signature mix of psychedelic sounds and innovative indie rock.
 They've been called one of the DIY's generation's most promising up-and-comers, and over the last few years they have lived up to that expectation.